Article réservé aux membres

 22.4.2024

-Article written by Gandalf, Spin & Go and GTO specialist, co-founder of Poker Sciences.
+Article written by Gandalf, professional poker player, co-founder of Poker Sciences.

 Book icon with a question mark on the cover.

-Definition: 3bet in poker
+Definition: 3 bet in poker

-The different 3-bet ranges
+The different ranges of 3 bet

 A polarized 3bet range contains very strong hands (at the top in red) and bluffs (at the bottom in red).